Busy LTC Pharmacy Relies On Simple Tool For Narcotics Management Peace Of Mind

-Therefore, any way she can fortify her company’s defenses against possible narcotics errors and diversion – and she is taking it seriously.
+Therefore, she takes a serious look at anything that can fortify her company’s defenses against possible narcotics errors and diversion.
 That is why Miriam brought in a Kirby Lester KL1 counting device to support MAC Rx’s installation of the large Omnicell AccuFlex automated dose packaging system.
 Hundreds of oral solid medications (including meds of high value) are stocked in the AccuFlex to fill thousands of patient punch cards per day.
 Keeping an ongoing, accurate index of medications would have been challenging, indeed, without a tool for pharmacy inventory counting.

 With a pharmacy of MAC Rx’s size, it’s a problem of scale.
 How can the staff efficiently count thousands of tablets and capsules regularly by hand?
 Human error is at play; hand-counting by 5’s is proven to be 95% accurate at best.
 Moreover, the time to count huge quantities of pills that are stored in automation like the AccuFlex would be counter-productive or downright expensive when you consider a pharmacist’s and tech’s time.

 Miriam calculates the Kirby Lester KL1 is about 80% faster than the tray-and-spatula method – even after performing a double-count with controlled meds.
 Her staff feels confident that counts are correct.